kranthivp/Server_Log_File/README.md

 The task is to fetch data from a server log file, extract all email addresses along with their
 corresponding dates and upload this data into a user history database.
-The goal is to ensure extracted data is clean,accurate and accessible for further analysis and historical tracking.
+The goal is to ensure extracted data is clean, accurate and accessible for further analysis and historical tracking.

 ## Steps followed